MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/android/mapstylepickertrafficswitchtoggledeventargs-class.md

 ---
-title: "MapStylePickerTrafficSwitchToggledEventArgs Class | Microsoft Docs" ms.author: "pablocan"
+title: MapStylePickerTrafficSwitchToggledEventArgs Class | Microsoft Docs
+description: Describes the MapStylePickerTrafficSwitchToggledEventArgs class for Android and outlines the IsOn, TrafficFlowMapLayer, and TrafficIncidentsMapLayer properties. ms.author: pablocan
 ---

 # MapStylePickerTrafficSwitchToggledEventArgs Class (Android only)